wholingfei/spexwavepy/docs/source/principle.rst

 These techniques stand out due to their relatively simple experimental requirements and ease of use.

-A typical experimental setup for hard X-ray is shown in the following picture.
+A typical experimental setup for a hard X-ray is shown in the following picture.
 The diffuser used is a sandpaper.
-It is mounted on a 2D scannable high precision stage.
+It is mounted on a 2D scannable high-precision stage.
-The detector used a scintillator to convert the incident X-ray to the visible light and coupled with a microscopy imaging system.
+The detector used a scintillator to convert the incident X-ray to visible light and coupled with a visible-light microscope.

 .. figure:: _static/ExpsetupB16.png
    :width: 100%